Fix TIGER Program If Necessary, But Keep It

 Two recipients involve inland waterways traffic.
 The Alabama State Port Authority got $12.7 million to convert an abandoned bulk handling facility at the Port of Mobile into a roll-on/roll-off mobile vehicle processing facility, and St. Bernard Port in Louisiana got $13 million to rehabilitate and modernize the last two 110-year-old original wharf sections, A and F, at the Chalmette Slip Project.

-Developed under the administration of Barack Obama, the TIGER grant program has some unique features.
+The TIGER grant program has some unique features.
 It is among the few discretionary grant programs managed directly by the Department of Transportation.

 It was the first major federal transportation grant program to be mode-neutral, meaning that any transportation project, regardless of mode, could apply for funding.
 It was one of only a handful of federal transportation programs that used cost-benefit analysis as part of the application evaluation process.